 - The median also has disadvantages, such as the fact that information about the distances between the data points is lost.

-- Various computer programs can be used to calculate the median, such as the Python programming language or Excel.
+- Various computer programs can be used to calculate this key figure, such as the Python programming language or Excel.

 What is Gibbs Sampling?